sees9730/Planning-for-Autonomous-Gliders-Using-Stable-Sparse-RRT-in-Two-and-Three-Dimensional-Environments/README.md

 • ChatGPT for helping me code and write the paper.

-• Professor Lahijanian, thanks for the lectures notes and knowledge.
+• Professor Lahijanian, thanks for the lecture notes and knowledge.

 • Thanks to my girlfriend for listening to all my rants about my code not working.